Musab-Hassan/slickscrolljs/docs/docs/#1 - Getting Started.md

 document.querySelector("body").style.overflowX = "hidden";
 ```

-<blockquote><strong>
-    WARNING:
-    Event listeners should be added after momentumScroll has been initialized.
-Since the DOM is restructured, all event listeners within the root element will be destroyed on initialization.
-</strong></blockquote>
 <br>

 ### Destroy
-Created instances of momentumScroll can be destroyed and the root can be reverted to its original state.
+Instances of momentumScroll can be destroyed, removing the momentum scrolling effect and reverting the root to its original state.

 ```javascript
 let instance = slick.momentumScroll({